schtibe/rmux/README.md

 ---------------------

 The template tmux.conf will map ctrl-b to ctrl-a, according to me ctrl-a is better.
-It adds few more shortcuts, please see in tmux.conf.
+It adds few more shortcuts, please see tmux.conf.

 vimrc
 -----